joeyGold1/DevOps-Course-Starter/README.md

 ```bash
 $  az webapp create --resource-group cohort32-33_JoeGol_ProjectExercise --plan JoeGol-todo-app-plan --name JoeGol-todo-webapp --deployment-container-image-name docker.io/joeygold/todo-app:prod
 ```
 5. Set the environment variables.
-If you have a local env file in .env notation that you would like to use, you can use the script below to convert it to json:
+If you have a local env file in .env notation that you would like to use, you can use the script below to convert it to json. `.deployment-env` is a useful template:
 ```bash
 $ ./envJsonConverter.sh {yourEnvFileName} env.json
 ```
-If not using actual secrets, `env.json` can be replaced by another file name but using `env.json` is recommended for actual secrets as it is included in `.gitignore`.
+If using secrets, these should be stored in the key vault and referenced in the environment variables as: `@Microsoft.KeyVault(VaultName=myvault;SecretName=mysecret)`.
+If only using data that can be checked into source control, `env.json` can be replaced by another file name as it is included in `.gitignore`.

 Set the config from `env.json` in Azure.
 ```bash